Have you ever wondered what that intriguing, yellow, sticky substance secreted by pine trees is?

 For epoxy resin to catch fire, it requires a higher temperature.
 This is why epoxy rein requires careful handling, and those who use it know to work outdoors or in a well-ventilated space, as well as to mix the reagents away from naked flames.

 When working with synthetic resins, also be sure to wear proper respiratory protection to prevent you from inhaling the fumes, which are also toxic as well as flammable.
 You should also use a water spray to cool the containers with the resin in.

 This reduces the chance of vapor pressure build-up in the containers and, hopefully, prevents any form of auto-ignition or explosion.
 Art resin, a form of epoxy resin, is also flammable, especially before being mixed, although the curing agent will not be flammable.

 Surprisingly, once mixed and after curing, it is not flammable.
 UV resin is a form of resin that cures in sunlight using UV light to drive the curing reaction and is neither flammable nor toxic.

 This depends on the type of resin.
 Natural resin from the trees is organic and is perfect for the environment.
 Synthetic resin made using fossil fuels, as you can tell, is not environmentally friendly.

-Unfortunately, compared to synthetic resins, the eco- or bio-resins are much more expensive because they are newer and require the use of much more expensive materials.
-Luckily as the technology for eco-resins develops, more manufacturers will see the benefit in selling this as their product and the price will lower.
+Unfortunately, compared to synthetic resins, the eco or bio-resins are much more expensive because they are newer and require the use of much more expensive materials to produce.
+Luckily, as the technology for eco-resins develops, more manufacturers will see the benefit of selling this as their product, and the price will lower.